thiswillbeyourgithub/Voice2Anki/README.md

 #### How did you use it?
       I first created very long audio files by telling out loud the anki flashcards I wanted and separated each flashcard by an audible STOP that, thanks to my other project https://github.com/thiswillbeyourgithub/whisper_audio_splitter I was able to split the long audio into flashcard size segment, then put then in a folder and loaded them all to Voice2Anki straight into anki.

+#### What is the status of this project?
+      I will now use it much less because I'm nearing the end of medical school but definitely want this project to grow.
+If people are knowledgeable about python packaging into anki don't hesitate to come forward because I won't have the time alone and if no one seems interested.